Marius-Ar/angular-three-gui-base/README.md

 # angular-three-gui-base

-Angular 15/Three.JS base coming with dat.GUI and OrbitControls.
+Angular 15/Three.JS ready to use project coming with dat.GUI and OrbitControls.

 ## Installation